 Any website can go through some troubles and stop working.
 When this happens, it will display an error message to you and the visitors.
-Unfortunately, the message such as HTTP 500 doesn’t provide a lot of information on why the error occurred and what you should do to fix it.
+Unfortunately, messages such as HTTP 500 don’t provide a lot of information on why the error occurred and what you should do to fix it.

 This is where the PHP error log comes into play.
 It’s a file that contains information about PHP errors that happen on a website.

 Finding and checking the PHP error log can be tricky for a less tech-savvy user.
 Thus, this article will guide you on how to enable PHP error logging, check it, and understand the information logged.

 It is only possible to check the PHP error log if it’s enabled on your web hosting account.
 Unfortunately, the error logging on a website’s directory is disabled by default in most cases.

 However, before tweaking some code and the web hosting configuration, take a look at the PHP info to know whether PHP logging is enabled on your hosting account.
 Here are the steps to do so in hPanel:

 - Log in to your hPanel account.